quantuminformation/ai-agent-toolkit/docs/workflows/codex_cli_setup.md

 This guide explains how to prepare the Docker image and start the Codex CLI agent with the configuration system in this repository.
 It is written for **beginners** — even if you are new to Docker or not very technical, you can follow along step by step.

+---

+## Why this workflow exists

+Running the agent inside Docker keeps it isolated from your host machine.
+Even when you grant the model unrestricted internet access (for example to let it research libraries), the container boundary keeps prompt-injection payloads from touching your local files or secrets—only the bind-mounted workspace is visible.
+To stay safe:

+- Create a dedicated `workspaces/` directory for the repos the agent should modify.
+Do **not** mount your entire home folder.
+- Leave the default network policy (`internet_access.mode: "codex_common"`)
+  unless you explicitly need full internet access.
+- If you do enable unrestricted access, set `allow_unrestricted_mode` to `true` in `agent_config.json` and keep sensitive data outside the bind mounts.

+No container setup can make AI agents perfectly safe, but this workflow gives you a strong isolation layer while keeping the ergonomics of the Codex CLI.

 > **If you hit an error:** copy the exact command you ran and its full output.
 > Sharing both together makes it much easier to diagnose issues.